 The jury is in: Google reviews are the new word of mouth.
 But how can you make sure your clients give you a review?
 Find out how in today's article.

-That’s because it’s no longer enough to rely on time tested methods such as roadside signs, for sale signs, or even (*gasp*) word of mouth.
+Real estate marketing has evolved in ways that would be unrecognizable to real estate agents just 20 years ago.
+It’s no longer enough to rely on time-tested methods such as roadside signs, for-sale signs, or even (*gasp*) word of mouth.

-Now, don’t get me wrong, those methods are still valid, and should NEVER be replaced or pushed to the side.
-But if you want to be a local real estate leader, or even just remain competitive, you have to implement a digital marketing strategy TODAY!
+Don’t get me wrong, those methods are still valid, and should NEVER be replaced or pushed to the side.
+But if you want to be a real estate leader, or even just remain competitive in your local area, you have to learn how to elicit and manage positive Google Reviews!

-This strategy is simple, easy, and costs next to nothing: leveraging Google Reviews.
+This strategy is simple, easy, and costs next to nothing.
+This is how to leverage Google reviews.

 In Google We Trust

 Your Google My Business page is a key element that gives your brand authority and validity online (we have a tutorial on how to optimize your Google My Business Page by the way).
 Google My Business not only makes it easier for potential buyers and sellers to find you, it allows Google to index your business and push other pages from your website further up in the results pages.
 As clients leave positive reviews and you interact with them, you establish a strong online presence backed with great testimonials and recognition from Google.

 When it comes to lead generation, your Google Reviews are invaluable.

 According to BrightLocal’s 2019 Consumer Review Survey, 76% of customers trust online reviews as much as referrals from family and friends – one of our most valuable sources of business.